-Since 1996, The American Austrian Foundation and the Max Kade Foundation have been awarding 4th-year American and Austrian medical students from our partner medical schools one month clinical clerkships in Austria or the United States.
+Since 1996, The American Austrian Foundation and the Max Kade Foundation have been awarding one month clinical clerkships in Austria or the United States to American and Austrian medical students from our partner medical schools.
 The program aims to supplement the students’ education and broaden their experience by exposing them to a foreign culture and health care system.

-In the first week of their stay students are introduced to the Austrian Health Care System with a presentation by Univ.
-Prof. Dr. Manfred Maier, Chairman of the Department of Public Health at the University of Vienna.
-Students also receive a guided tour of the Josephinum (Museum of the History of Medicine in Vienna).
-In addition to the daily rotation in the hospital the clerkship offers a broad social event program, such as a visit to a typical Viennese “Heuriger”.
-Students also attend a weekly German class, which gives them the opportunity to learn and use a new language.
+In addition to the daily rotation in the hospital, the clerkship in Vienna offers a broad social event program, such as a visit to a typical Viennese “Heuriger”, a city tour, a tour through the Josephinum, a medical history museum, etc. Students also attend a weekly German class, which gives them the opportunity to learn and use a new language.

-Each week students meet with AAF Observers, physicians practicing in Central and Eastern Europe, Central Asia and the former Soviet Union who are invited by The American Austrian Foundation to attend a month-long Observership.
+Each week students meet with Open Medical Institute (OMI)-Observers, physicians practicing in Central and Eastern Europe, Central Asia and the former Soviet Union who are invited by The American Austrian Foundation to attend a month-long Observership.
 This gives the students the opportunity to learn about health care not only in Austria, but also in countries in transition.
-Max Kade students also get the chance to get to know Vienna, one of the leading industrial and commercial locations in Europe.

 For Austrian medical students the Max Kade Clerkships offer the possibility to experience first-hand how medicine is practiced and, above all, taught at the leading American medical universities.
 The Anglo-American didactics significantly differs from the teaching methods at Austrian universities, thus providing Austrian students with a new perspective on medical education.